 - Some banks require the minor’s name on the account.
 The custodian would need to provide supporting documentation of the minor.
 If a minor child’s name is not on the account the deposit will be rejected.

 - Some banks require the custodian and minor to have the same last name in order for deposits to go through.

 If you have minor child(ren)’s dividends set up with direct deposit, be sure to update BBNC with any changes to ensure BBNC or village corporation dividends are deposited.
-Incorrect account information or instructions may cause your bank to reject direct deposit transmissions made on your behalf, which will delay your dividend reaching you.
+Incorrect account information or instructions may cause your bank to reject direct deposit transmissions made on your behalf, which will delay your distribution or dividend reaching you.

 Orders to Withhold Payments

 BBNC is required to comply with any withholding orders by State of Alaska Child Support Services Division or the Internal Revenue Service.
 Once an order is received, BBNC will withhold a percentage or all of a shareholder’s dividend based on the requirements of the order.
 The order will remain in effect until a notice of termination of withholding is received from CSSD or IRS.